ycm-core/YouCompleteMe/README.md

 various debugging information, including the compile flags for the file if the file is a C-family language file and you have compiled in Clang support.

+### I cannot get the Syntastic integration to work

+Try to update your version of Syntastic.
+At the time of writing (Jan 2013), the YCM integration is very recent and it's likely that your version of Syntastic does not have it.

 Contact
 -------